Honeybunch/HowToComputer/README.md

 Create a new text document and change the extension from `.txt` to your desired extension, say, `.py` (for a python script).
 New text documents will always be completely blank

 {{TODO: Gif}}

+### Oops
+We all make mistakes.
+It would be crazy if there weren't ways to quickly correct them

 #### Oops I accidentally began renaming a file.
 How do I stop without changing the file name?
 Hitting the `Esc` ("escape") key will cancel the renaming action and leave the `file` unchanged.
 Many actions can be cancelled with the escape key.